What is the danger of a soporous state? Soporous state: description, causes, duration

 intoxication (both exo- and endogenous).

-Coma states are related to urgent pathology, require the use of resuscitation measures, since the severity of the subsequently developing psychoorganic syndrome depends on the duration of the coma.
-Leading in clinical picture any coma is the turning off of consciousness with the loss of perception of the environment and oneself.
-If in the soporous state the reactions are passive-defensive in nature, then with the development of a coma, the patient does not respond to any external stimuli (prick, pat, change in the position of individual parts of the body, turn of the head, speech addressed to the patient, etc.).
-Pupillary reaction to light in coma, unlike stupor, is absent
+Comatose states are an urgent pathology and require the use of resuscitation measures, since the severity of the subsequently developing psychoorganic syndrome depends on the duration of the coma.
+Leading in clinical picture any coma is a shutdown of consciousness with loss of perception of the environment and oneself.
+If in a soporotic state the reactions are of a passive-defensive nature, then with the development of coma the patient does not respond to any external stimuli (pricking, patting, changing the position of individual parts of the body, turning the head, speech addressed to the patient, etc.).
+There is no reaction of the pupils to light during coma, unlike stupor.

-Sopor is a pathology related to unproductive types of impaired awareness.
-Sopor belongs to a pathologically deep sleep, this manifestation can occur in a variety of situational moments, it is akin to precoma.
+Sopor is a pathology related to non-productive types of impaired awareness.
+Stupor belongs to pathologically deep sleep; this manifestation can occur in a variety of situational moments; it is akin to precoma.
 Psychiatrists rarely encounter this manifestation; their consultation in the medical history of such a person is rather a formality.
-But resuscitation doctors encounter this pathology very often, therefore they are able to quickly distinguish this manifestation.
-Sopor is similar to most types of loss and loss of consciousness.
+But resuscitation doctors encounter this pathology very often, so they are able to quickly distinguish this manifestation.
+Stupor is similar to most types of loss and loss of consciousness.
 All such states are quite similar to each other and have distinctive features only to the extent of loss of awareness.

-In an adequate state, when a person is cheerful, she has a clear consciousness, while she adequately assesses the situation, maintains contact, evaluates her life needs, is able to stand up for herself and adapt to changes around her.
-The level of work of the body and the synthesis of brain impulses is very different in different conditions, stresses are activating, and activities with a quiet rest are relaxing.
-The personality has two cerebral hemispheres, but always with different intensity, depending on the leading hand, the form of activity and the level of loads.
-But due to a variety of pathological phenomena, people can visit states of unconsciousness.
-All of them are characterized by the absence of consciousness, but with some differences that play an important diagnostic value.
+In an adequate state, when a person is alert, she has a clear consciousness, while she adequately assesses the situation, maintains contact, assesses her life needs, is able to stand up for herself and adapt to changes around her.
+The level of work of the body and the synthesis of brain impulses is very different in different conditions, stress is activating, and activities with quiet rest are relaxing.
+A person has two brain hemispheres, but always with different intensity, depending on the leading hand, form of activity and level of load.
+But due to various pathological phenomena, people can experience states of blackout.
+All of them are characterized by a lack of consciousness, but with some differences that play an important diagnostic role.

-The term sopor comes from Latin and denotes deep sleep, flaccid stupor, subcomatose state.
-Domestic terminology differs from foreign, where it is believed that stupor is an abnormally deep sleep, but stupor is a subcoma, and we have exactly the opposite.
+The term stupor comes from Latin language and denotes deep sleep, sluggish stupor, subcomatose state.
+Domestic terminology differs from foreign ones, where it is believed that stupor is an abnormally deep sleep, but stupor is a subcoma, but here it is exactly the opposite.

-Sopor is a pathological condition in which a person lies motionless.
-The state of the sopor is serious signal, demonstrating incorrect brain work and subsequently leading to coma or worse pathologies.
-But stupor is immobilization in the physical plane, while the person is in a clear mind (most often).
+Stupor is a pathological condition in which a person lies motionless.
+The state of stupor is serious signal, demonstrating abnormal brain function and subsequently leading to coma or worse pathologies.
+But stupor is physical immobilization, while the person is in clear consciousness (most often).

-Sopor after a stroke develops due to damage to the vessels penetrating the brain tissue.
-All this impressively disrupts his activities.
-You should be alarmed if there are already the slightest signs of a problem, since everything can end with massive neurological disorders, up to coma.
+Stupor after a stroke develops due to damage to the blood vessels that penetrate the brain tissue.
+All this significantly disrupts his activities.
+You should be alarmed if there is even the slightest sign of a problem, since everything can end in massive neurological disorders, even coma.

-Since sopor is an almost complete shutdown of consciousness, there are many reasons.
+Since stupor is an almost complete loss of consciousness, there are many reasons.
 They can come from completely different sources.
 A very significant etiological layer comes from neurology.
-Sopor after a stroke is quite common, a stroke with both hemorrhage and ischemia can often have a similar adverse outcome.
+Stupor after a stroke is quite common; a stroke with both hemorrhage and ischemia can often have a similar unfavorable outcome.
 This pathology is especially relevant when the superial parts are affected. brain stem.
-Skull injuries are also very relevant, they become the root cause of a considerable number of pathological processes and sopor is no exception.
-If a person was lying in neurology with a bruise, then you already need to worry.
-But if there was a concussion, or a hemorrhage, which is even worse, then it is imperative to do a comprehensive study in order to avoid such problems in the future.
+Skull injuries are also very relevant; they become the root cause of a considerable number of pathological processes, and stupor is no exception.
+If a person was in neurology with a bruise, then you already need to worry.
+But if there was a concussion, or hemorrhage, which is even worse, then it is imperative to do a comprehensive study in order to avoid such problems in the future.

-When neoplasia is detected in the brain tissues, there is a risk of their edema, which will invariably lead to stupor, but even tumors in other parts of the body have the ability to lead to such poor outcome, due to metastasis and intoxication moments.
+When neoplasia is detected in brain tissue, there is a risk of swelling, which will invariably lead to stupor, but even tumors in other parts of the body have the ability to lead to such unfavorable outcome, due to metastasis and intoxication aspects.

-Infectious pathology has always been famous for the danger of its complications, thus, infectious processes in brain tissues can lead to abscesses, which, by increasing intracranial pressure, provoke controversy.
-So, tuberculosis, various viruses, herpes, prion pathology, and sometimes even can provoke stupor.
-In septic conditions, a person can also fall into stupor.
+Infectious pathology has always been famous for the danger of its complications, thus, infectious processes in brain tissue can lead to abscesses, which, increasing intracranial pressure, provoke stupor.
+Thus, tuberculosis, various viruses, herpes, prion pathology, and sometimes can even provoke stupor.
+In septic conditions, a person may also fall into stupor.

-Rheumatological pathology, in the form of all kinds, lupus, due to inflammatory process in the vessels of the brain tissues can also lead to severe precomatose conditions.
+Rheumatological pathology, in the form of all kinds, lupus, due to inflammatory process in the vessels of brain tissue can also lead to severe precomatose states.

-Deep stupor is often characteristic of childhood, especially in children with severe congenital pathology. , congenital pathology with an increased composition of fluid in the brain tissues, often complicated by stupor.
-Problems that originate from birth include aneurysms, if there is a congenital one, then it can burst at any time, which will lead not only to stupor, but also to lethality, unfortunately.
-In newborns with severe hypoxia, for example, after asphyxia during childbirth, such a condition is also possible.
+Deep stupor is often characteristic of childhood, especially in children with severe congenital pathology. , congenital pathology with an increased composition of fluid in the brain tissue, often complicated by stupor.
+Problems that originate from birth also include aneurysms; if there is a congenital one, then it can burst at any time, which will lead not only to stupor, but also to mortality, unfortunately.
+In newborns with severe hypoxia, for example, after asphyxia during childbirth, this condition is also possible.

-Sopor also occurs in certain psychiatric pathologies, for example, in epilepsy.
-In the case of a severe course of epilepsy and its incorrect treatment, the person does not return to awareness after an attack, but the attack repeats again and again, such a pathology is called status epilepticus.
+Stupor also occurs in certain psychiatric pathologies, for example, epilepsy.
+In the case of severe epilepsy and its improper treatment, the person does not return to consciousness after an attack, but the attack is repeated again and again, this pathology is called status epilepticus.
 In this case, there is a high probability of cerebral edema, which in turn leads to stupor or even coma.
-It is important to remove a person from such a state at a pace and with effective methods in order to avoid irreversible changes that can provoke a fatal outcome.
+It is important to remove a person from such a state at a pace and with effective methods in order to avoid permanent changes that can provoke death.

-Endocrinological pathology always entails metabolic disruptions, which in turn causes problems with brain tissues.
-Incorrectly docked with or invariably lead to complications.
-Ketoacidotic coma occurs when there is a lack of insulin, when pathological products of the destruction of fats accumulate in the body.
-In this case, the coma has several stages.
-The first of them is just sopor, almost every diabetic at the beginning of the disease fell into such a state.
-With a decrease in the work of the thyroid gland to a state, stupor may also occur.
+Endocrinological pathology always entails metabolic disruptions, which in turn causes problems with brain tissue.
+Incorrectly docked with or will invariably lead to complications.
+Ketoacidotic coma occurs when there is a lack of insulin, when pathological products of fat destruction accumulate in the body.
+In this case, coma has several stages.
+The first of them is just stupor; almost every diabetic at the beginning of the disease fell into such a state.
+When the thyroid gland becomes too low, stupor may also occur.

-Deficiency in the body, especially of the liver and kidneys, leads to the accumulation of dangerous metabolites, and uremia occurs, which poisons the body with its own waste products, excessive accumulation of proteins and sodium leads to swelling of the brain tissues and provokes stupor. in the most severe manifestations, it also leads to this condition, when the heart is not able to adequately fill the brain tissue with blood, especially when it is complicated.
+Failure in the body, especially the liver and kidneys, leads to the accumulation of dangerous metabolites, and uremia occurs, which poisons the body with its own waste products; excessive accumulation of proteins and sodium leads to swelling of brain tissue and provokes stupor. in its most severe manifestations also leads to this condition, when the heart is not able to adequately fill the brain tissue with blood, especially when it is complicated.

-External factors can also play their unfavorable role in the occurrence of sopor.
-Hypothermia is especially dangerous, if a person is frozen and has not been found for a long time, and then it is also incorrectly warmed up, then the occurrence of stupor is more likely.
-Sunstroke or thermal, obtained in hot working conditions, can also provoke stupor, especially if a person had the prerequisites for this and a tendency to this condition.
+External factors can also play an unfavorable role in the occurrence of stupor.
+Hypothermia is especially dangerous; if a person is frozen and has not been found for a long time, and then is not warmed up properly, then stupor is more likely to occur.
+Sunstroke or heat received in hot working conditions can also provoke stupor, especially if the person had the prerequisites for this and a tendency to this condition.

-The state of sopor can also be caused by toxic drugs, fumes, alcohol surrogates, many drugs, barbituric hypnotics, narcotic drugs, and anesthetics.
+Stupor can also be caused by toxic drugs, fumes, alcohol substitutes, many medications, barbiturate-type sleeping pills, narcotic drugs, and anesthetics.

 Symptoms and signs of stupor